 - Oxalates – An organic acid in plants that binds to minerals and stops their absorption.
 Symptoms can be kidney stones, deficiencies, chronic pain, dehydration, poor sleep, fatigue, depression, and more.

 - Glycoalkaloids / Cholinesterase Inhibitors – natural chemical in some plants that is used to protect themselves against insects.
-These chemicals reduce the activity of our cholinesterase enzymes, which breakdown and balance the neurotransmitter acetylcholine.
-They can cause impaired detoxification and an imbalance of the neurotransmitter, acetylcholine.
-Symptoms can be muscle spasms, poor sleep, fatigue, anxiety, migraines, and more.
+These chemicals reduce the activity of our cholinesterase enzymes, which breakdown and balance the neurotransmitter acetylcholine, the hunger hormone ghrelin, and more.
+Symptoms can be muscle spasms, poor sleep, fatigue, anxiety, migraines, obesity, and more.

 - Salicylate – natural chemical found in plants that is used to protect themselves against disease, bacteria, fungi and insects.
 They have been found to be anti-inflammatory for some, but they cause problems for others.